togkey86/togkey_pads/README.md

 # TogKey_Pads
-Source Code for our TogKey Pad series of macropads
+Source Code for our TogKey Pad Macropad Series